gyrogami logo

 Categories: Projects and equipment

-Word count/read time: 356 words; 1-1/2 minutes
+Word count/read time: 422 words; 2 minutes

 So many tools, so many tools!
 There are tools for everything.
 A quick look at any commercial or large-scale manufacturing process provides insight into better ways to do specific tasks.
-Sometimes hobbyists use the same ones albeit without steroids.
+Sometimes hobbyists use the same methods albeit without steroids.

-A recent project involves making a 20t tabletop hydraulic press dedicated to jewelry.
-My current 20t shop-size press could be modified but it's not its life calling so I purchased a new one instead.
-A quick internet search reveals a litany of pricey (industry-specific) ones but they're not within my budget.
+A recent project of mine is designing a 20 ton tabletop hydraulic press primarily for jewelry applications.
+A quick internet search reveals a litany of pricey ones but they're not within my budget.
 Self-reliancy will save a thousand dollars or more.
-Exactly how much labor is unknown but it won't be quick.

 There won't be any need for welding during the frankensteinification but I might melt a bead or two just the same.
-Lots of cutting, drilling, modifying, and a bevy of upgrades should get it done.
-An air-powered jack will make it faster and more efficient than the hand pump.
+Lots of cutting, drilling, modifying, and a bevy of parts should get it done.
+Fortunately I have access to a machine shop and welding equipment.

 And I intend to use the bejesus out of it!